david-a-krupp/Vibration-Table-Controller/README.md

 ```

 ## USB export
-- Plug in a USB stick.
+- Plug in a USB drive to one of the Raspberry Pi ports.
 It should auto-mount under `/media/pi/<label>`
 - Press **Export** in the UI, select your mount, and the app should copy the current CSV log and a PNG plot SS.

 ## Calibration
 Adjust values in vtc/config.py.
-Use the Loopback Calibration routine to compute effective gain/scale for your DAC/ADC chain.
+Use the Loopback Calibration routine to compute effective gain/scale for the DAC/ADC chain.